Slider2732-2/Electrostatics-Circuit/README.md

 An ongoing DIY project to research and develop a DIY lightning/general electrostatics detection circuit. <br>
 It was created to explore measurable environmental changes using inexpensive electronics.
 The device does not identify causes of detected changes; it provides repeatable readings that can be compared across locations and conditions. <br>
 The project uses an Arduino Nano, SSD1306 screen and a simple detector circuit.
-Optionally, you can also use a small speaker for sound output. <br><br>
+Optionally, you can also use a small speaker for sound output and/or add an LED levels display. <br><br>

 The full circuit diagram is included above. <br>
-New is the addition of the circuit diagram including the speaker output. <br>
+New is the addition of the circuit diagram including the speaker output and LED's. <br>
 See the Slider2732_ YouTube channel for more information and development videos. <br>
 This project uses the Arduino IDE for code development. <br>
-Current version is ElectrostaticDetector_V112.ino, which is Version 1.12
+Current version is ElectrostaticDetector_V124.ino, which is Version 1.24
 <br>
 <br>
 This device reports the change in the Arduino analogue reading from the calibrated baseline.
 The displayed values are not calibrated electrostatic field strength (e.g. V/m), but relative measurements that allow repeatable comparisons between locations and conditions.